-Dr. Woodliff is the Director of Industry Relations for MForesight - Alliance for Manufacturing Foresight, an NSF sponsored think-and-do tank focusing on the next generation technologies that will strengthen U.S. manufacturing.
+Dr. Woodliff is the former Director of Industry Relations for MForesight - Alliance for Manufacturing Foresight, an NSF sponsored think-and-do tank focusing on the next generation technologies that will strengthen U.S. manufacturing.

 Prior to that, Dr. Woodliff created Systems Engineering Executive Courses in China as a Visiting Professor at Wayne State University.